-In [12] the above problems with polynomial runtime have also been noticed.
+In [16] the problems with polynomial runtime have also been noticed.
 Their solution consists of introducing so-called guards, a generalisation of length functions.
 These guards may reject or modify incoming messages without wasting any of the total runtime of the concerned machine.
-This solves the problem of "killing" a machine by sending nonsensical inputs (these may be removed by the guard), but still requires that the amount of actual work a machine does is a priori bounded (e.g., a secure message transmission functionality would have an a priori limit of the number and length of messages transmitted).
+This solves the problem of "killing" a machine by sending nonsensical inputs (these may be removed by the guard), but still requires that the amount of actual work a machine does is a priori bounded.
+In particular, we would still need a family of functionalities $\mathcal{F}{PKE,p}$, since \mathcal{F}{PKE} does not have an a-priori bound on the number of messages it encryption and thus on the amount of work invested by \mathcal{F}{PKE} .

-1.4.
-Our Contributions
+1.4 Our Contributions